 Assistant Professor Sharaphan Jakprateng, Ph.D., presented the development direction of the Demonstration School under the Faculty of Education’s new vision: to become a leading institution at the ASEAN level.
 He emphasised the Demonstration School’s role as an innovation model, integrating holistic learning from kindergarten through to secondary education.
 He also underscored the critical importance of international academic collaboration to collectively develop students’ 21st-century competencies.

-This activity served not only as a platform to showcase KKU’s educational innovation capabilities but also as a significant step towards expanding collaborative educational networks with a leading nation like Singapore.
+This visit served not only as a platform to showcase KKU’s educational innovation capabilities but also as a significant step towards expanding collaborative educational networks with a leading nation like Singapore.
 The tangible benefits gained from this exchange will provide both pre-service teachers and educational personnel with inspiration and novel approaches for designing learning management strategies that effectively address future challenges.

 Associate Professor Itsara Kanjak, Ph.D., Dean of the Faculty of Education, Khon Kaen University, concluded that welcoming the teacher leaders from Singapore’s Ministry of Education reflects the Faculty of Education’s vital role as a learning resource and a centre for exchanging educational innovations within ASEAN.
 The Faculty is committed to improving the quality of teacher training and learning management to meet the demands of the future world and drive international academic collaborations for sustainable educational development.